Direction Estimation of Sound Sources Using Microphone Arrays and Signal Strength: Methodology

 \subsection{Implementation}

 The implemented sound-tracking system consists of three electret microphones arranged on a circular surface at equal angular intervals (0°, 120°, and 240°), each positioned 15 cm from the center.
 These microphones capture sound signals from different directions and are connected to LM358 operational amplifiers to boost the signal strength.
-The amplified outputs are fed into an Arduino board, which processes the signals and determines the direction of the incoming sound.
+The amplified outputs are fed into an Arduino Uno R3 microcontroller, which processes the signals and determines the direction of the incoming sound.
 A servo motor, also connected to the Arduino, rotates an indicator shaft toward the detected sound direction.
 Figure \ref{fig:circuit} illustrates the complete hardware setup, which is designed to be low-cost, efficient, and suitable for compact applications.
+The low sampling rate (50 Hz) necessitated placing the sound source close to the microphone array (35 cm) to ensure reliable direction estimation.
+While this limits the testing range, it demonstrates the feasibility of ultra-low-cost hardware.